AbeleAtresso/Learning-Journal-/Revisions_And_The_Cloud.md

 ## What is Git?

-Git is a Distibuted Version Control systems (DVS) that stores data in a file system made up of snapshots.
+Git is a Distributed Version Control systems (DVS) that stores data in a file system made up of snapshots.
 Where programmers working in teams can collaborate with each other and all changes or commits made by them will be saved.
-Git was developed in 2005 by chief architect of the Linux Kernel, Linus Torvalds.
+Git was developed in 2005 by the chief architect of the Linux Kernel, Linus Torvalds.

 ## Downloading Git.